Earn a welding certificate in 6 weeks!

 Our hands-on accelerated welding certificate program is designed to help you develop the basic skills you need to be successful in entry-level welding jobs and can provide the foundation for careers earning up to $60,000 a year.
-This program is coordinated by HCC's Workforce Solutions department and has been customized to provide high-quality training within a short timeframe.
+This program is coordinated by HCC's Workforce Solutions department and has been customized to provide high-quality training within a short timeframe in the college's newly-renovated Flexible Training Center.

 WLD 110/111: Cutting Processes — Develop a working knowledge and become proficient in cutting processes used by the welding industry.
 Discuss and practice safety, theory, setup and operating techniques, troubleshooting and making minor equipment repairs, as well as terms and definitions.
 Identify, repair and prevent reoccurrences of cut surface discontinuities.
 Processes will include oxy-fuel, plasma arc, air carbon arc, and mechanical cutting.
 Lecture and lab.